ryanwelcher/advanced-query-loop/readme.txt

 3. Query posts before a date, after a date or between two dates.

 == Changelog ==

+= 1.2.1 -
+* Fixes missing controls when no inheriting the query.
+Props to @cvladan for opening the support thread.

 = 1.2.0 =
 * Introduce Post Order controls to sort by Author, Date, Last Modified Date, or Title in ascending or descending order.
 Props to @asterix for the suggestion of adding Last Modified Date.